kuzzleio/kuzzle/doc/2/api/controllers/security/check-rights/index.md

 <SinceBadge version="change-me"/>

-Checks if the provided API request can be executed by an user.
+Checks if the provided API request can be executed by a user.

 ---